Control theory, economics of climate change, nonlinear systems, robust control systems, signals and systems, social systems, stability theory.

 Activities & Awards

-Professor Kellett serves as the Associate Editor for the IEEE Transactions on Automatic Control, IEEE Control Systems Letters, and Mathematics of Control, Signals and Systems.
-He has previously served as the Associate Editor for the European Journal on Control (2013-2019), and was a member of the IEEE Control Systems Society Conference Editorial Board from 2007-2017.
-He has served on the International Program Committees for several International Federation on Automatic Control (IFAC) conferences.
+Professor Kellett currently serves as a Senior Editor for the IEEE Transactions on Automatic Control and an Associate Editor for Mathematics of Control, Signals and Systems.
+He has previously been an Associate Editor for IEEE Control Systems Letters, the European Journal on Control (2013-2019), and was a member of the IEEE Control Systems Society Conference Editorial Board from 2007-2017.
+He has served on the International Program Committees for several International Federation on Automatic Control (IFAC) conferences and was the General Chair for the 12th IFAC Symposium on Nonlinear Control (IFAC NOLCOS) held in Canberra in January 2023.